superdude311/112rraria/README.md

 # 112rraria
 My 15-112 Term Project, a Python-based sandbox game inspired by Terraria

+To Run: Download all files + run main.py

 ### Notes:

 A guide on how to play is written under the options button.
 I was going to have actual options, but I ran out of ideas on what to implement there.